-Dates to Remember

 1 November Firebreak inspections commence

-1 November to 31 March Firebreaks must be cleared and maintained between this date each year
+1 November to 31 March Firebreaks must be cleared and maintained between these dates each year

 All Year Round Burning is prohibited

-QUESTION ANSWER What do I have to do so my property will comply with the City of Bayswater requirements for this year's fire season?
-Under the Bush Fires Act 1954, all owners and occupiers of land in the City must establish and maintain firebreaks to the following specifications: • Land with an area of 2,000m 2 or more A firebreak, not less than three (3) metres wide, must be cleared immediately inside and around all external boundaries of the land.
+ANSWER Under the Bush Fires Act 1954, all owners and occupiers of land in the City must establish and maintain firebreaks to the following specifications: • Land with an area of 2,000m 2 or more A firebreak, not less than three (3) metres wide, must be cleared immediately inside and around all external boundaries of the land.
 Land with an area of less than 2,000m 2 Removal or reduction of all flammable material to 50mm required with the exception of living trees, shrubs, plants under cultivation and lawn

-I have not received the Fuel Reduction & Firebreak Notice Under the Act (Bush Fires Act 1954) the City is not required to send the notice to each property owner and resident, the City is only required to advertise the Fuel Hazards Reduction and Firebreak Notice in a newspaper circulating in the local district.
+I have not received the Fuel Reduction & Firebreak Notice Under the Act (Bush Fires Act 1954) the City is not required to send the notice to each property owner and resident, the City is only required to advertise the Fuel Hazards Reduction and Firebreak Notice in a newspaper circulating in the local district and in the Government Gazette.
 The City elects to include a Notice to landowners with their rates notice to ensure relevant information is received by property owners.
 A letter is also posted separately to high risk landowners such as known vacant blocks.
-The notice was also advertised in The West Australian and Eastern Suburbs Reporter, as well as the City's website and social media pages.
-If you would like a copy we will gladly forward a copy to you, alternatively the Notice is available on our website http://www.bayswater.wa.gov.au/residents/rangers/bushfire-prevention The Bush Fire Season has, in the past, commenced on 1 December, why is it now commencing on 1 November?
+The notice is also advertised in PerthNow Central, as well as the City's website and social media pages.
+If you would like a copy we will gladly forward a copy to you, alternatively the Notice is available on our website www.bayswater.wa.gov.au/community/rangers-and-security/fire-prevention The Bush Fire Season has, in the past, commenced on 1 December, why is it now commencing on 1 November?
 The City received many complaints from land owners, who were required to clear their block close to Christmas, when they were on holidays or their usual gardener was on holidays.
 In 2017 the City brought the season forward to 1 November, will make it easier for land owners to clear their block as required.
 What if I object to the Infringement?
-In accordance with the Bushfire Act an appeal of a bushfire infringement must be made in writing within 28 days of the notice being issued.
-With the fire season being a very busy period for the Fire Control Officer (FCO), it is in the landowner's best interest to write to the CEO immediately so that a timely response can be made within the 60 day period (as outlined in the Bushfires Act 59A), otherwise a withdrawal may not be considered.
+In accordance with the Bush Fires Act 1954 an appeal of a bushfire infringement must be made in writing within 28 days of the notice being issued.
+With the fire season being a very busy period for the Fire Control Officer (FCO), it is in the landowner's best interest to write to the CEO immediately so that a timely response can be made within the 60 day period (as outlined in the Bush Fires Act 1954 section 59A), otherwise a withdrawal may not be considered.
 Can you recommend a Contractor to clear my block?
 The City of Bayswater is unable to recommend any particular contractor.
 There are many gardeners and landscapers and most are familiar with bushfire prevention requirements.
 I have only recently purchased a property and the real estate/ previous owners did not inform me that I am required to have firebreaks installed.
 Firebreaks are required within 14 days of becoming the owner or occupier of the land if that occurs after 1 November.
-Please contact the Senior Ranger or the Manager Ranger and Security Services should you require extra time to complete any work orders.
+Please contact the Community Rangers on 9272 0972 should you require extra time to complete any work orders.